Running simple experiments

 Make sure that the EC-Earth 4 environment is correctly created and activated.
 This includes also setting OASIS_BUILD_PATH and adding ${OASIS_BUILD_PATH}/lib to LD_LIBRARY_PATH, as described in Completing the environment.

-ecearth4> cd runtime/se
+ecearth4> cd scripts/runtime

 se> ls -1